The ITensor Software Library for Tensor Network Calculations: The ITensor Product Operator ( contract )

-Just as tensor diagrams unify many concepts, the ITensor product operator \verb|*| likewise unifies many operations into a single operation:
+Just as tensor diagrams unify many concepts, the ITensor product operator \inlinenohighlight{*} likewise unifies many operations into a single operation:

-\begin{itemize} \item the \verb|*| product of ITensors with no indices in common computes an \emph{outer product} \item the \verb|*| product of ITensors with all the same indices computes an \emph{inner product}, resulting in a scalar ITensor \item otherwise, for a pair of ITensors having just some indices in common, the \verb|*| operator computes a \emph{tensor contraction} \end{itemize}
+\begin{itemize} \item The \inlinenohighlight{*} product of ITensors with no indices in common computes an \emph{outer product}. \item The \inlinenohighlight{*} product of ITensors with all the same indices computes an \emph{inner product}, resulting in a scalar ITensor. \item Otherwise, for a pair of ITensors having just some indices in common, the \inlinenohighlight{*} operator computes a \emph{tensor contraction}. \end{itemize}

-A simple example of an outer product is the product of two vectors which do not share a common index:
+A simple example of an outer product is the product of two vectors which do not share a common index: \begin{jlcodeblock} v = ITensor(i) w = ITensor(j) x = v * w \end{jlcodeblock}

-Using the \verb|*| operator to compute an inner product results in a scalar ITensor with no indices as in the following example (note that the indices do not need to be in the same order for the result to be correct):
+Using the \inlinenohighlight{*} operator to compute an inner product results in a scalar ITensor with no indices as in the following example (note that the indices do not need to be in the same order for the result to be correct): \begin{jlcodeblock} A = ITensor(i,j,k) B = ITensor(k,i,j) C = A * B \end{jlcodeblock}